VIIRS Ice Surface Temperature Product Validation

 VIIRS IST icebridge flight line

-The surface temperature acquired by the KT-19 over sea ice off the coast of Greenland is compared to the coincident IST from the NASA VNP30 product (Figure 2).
+The surface temperature acquired by the KT-19 over sea ice along the flight path is compared to the coincident IST from the NASA VNP30 product (Figure 2).

 VIIRS IST vs. KT-19 plot

 Figure 2.
-NASA VNP30 IST (purple) and the coincident IceBridge KT-19 measured surface temperature (blue).For this plot, values were smoothed with a running 1000-point filter
+NASA VNP30 IST (orange) and the coincident IceBridge KT-19 measured surface temperature (black).

 Support Studies